boonsuli/trailerplan_auth_py/README.md

 - register a new user with profile user or guest (signup)
 - an API for the forgotten password in order to obtain this one when the user does not remember it anymore.
 When the user subscribes using a reactive form, he must give 3 answers for 3 secret questions.
 This is in order to obtain the password when it no longer remembers it.
   There is also a custom question and answer that he needs to fill.
 - change password api.
-The password can't be the same the 3 old.
+The password can't be the same the 3 old (not implemented)
 - the password must respect a format.
 You need: a lowercase letter, an uppercase letter, a number and a non-alphanumeric character.
 - the password encoded in base 64 in the database postgres
 - the data transfer for the password with the front end is also base 64 encoded
 - when the user authenticated a json web token generated
 - the api can be test with : the front end Angular (https://github.com/boonsuli/trailerplan-login-ng), swagger ui, django rest admin
-- python application and postgresql database are containerized in docker images
+- python application and postgresql database containerized in docker images

-##2.
-The version of the tools api are :
+## 2. The version of the tools api are :
 - Python 3.8.10
   - Django 3.1.7
   - Djangorestframework 3.12.2